ThrowTheSwitch/Ceedling/docs/PluginDevelopmentGuide.md

     # Hash holding compiler tool elements (see CeedlingPacket)
   },
   # Additional context passed by the calling function.
-  # Ceedling passes a symbol according to the build type.
-  # e.g.: 'test', 'release', 'gcov', 'bullseye', 'subprojects'.
+  # Ceedling provides :test or :release by default while plugins may provide another.
-  :context => TEST_SYM,
+  :context => :<context>,
-  # List of object files paths being linked. e.g.: .o files
+  # List of object files paths being linked, e.g. .o files
   :objects => [],
+  # List of flags to be provided to linker tool
+  :flags => [<flags>],
-  # Filepath of the output file. e.g.: .out file
+  # Filepath of the output file, e.g. .out file
   :executable => "<filepath>",
-  # Filepath of the map file. e.g.: .map file
+  # Filepath of the map file, e.g. .map file
   :map => "<filepath>",
-  # List of libraries to link. e.g.: the ones passed to the linker with -l
+  # List of libraries to link, e.g. those passed to the (GNU) linker with -l
   :libraries => [<names>],
-  # List of libraries paths. e.g.: the ones passed to the linker with -L
+  # List of libraries paths, e.g. the ones passed to the (GNU) linker with -L
   :libpaths => [<paths>]
 }
 ```